 - They were divided into twelve Orders or Silsilas.
 Each of them was under the guidance of a mystic Sufi saint.

-- These three doctrines of principles altogether comprise the Doctrine of Fana which means the annihilation of human attributes through the union of God.
+2. Annihilation of the self, becoming a perfect person. - These three doctrines of principles altogether comprise the Doctrine of Fana, which means the annihilation of human attributes through the union of God.

-- In Sufism, a perfect being is attributed with the title of Wali( Saint) which literally means “sincere friend”.
+- In Sufism, a perfect being is attributed with the title of Wali( Saint,) which literally means “sincere friend”.

 Also Read- 100+ Rumi Quotes on Love, Life, Nature & the Universe